Harrison again pairs Charles Dickens and Wilkie Collins as amateur sleuths (following Summer of Secrets, 2021).

 An inspired premise and compelling characters make the third in this series the best to date.

-Introducing Charles Dickens and Wilkie Collins as an unusual detective duo in the first of a brand-new Victorian mystery series.
+Introducing Charles Dickens and Wilkie Collins as an unusual detective duo in a brand-new Victorian mystery series.

 Charles Dickens was born in 1812 and Wilkie Collins in 1824